hlinton710/pokemon-app/README.md

 ## Reflection
 I enjoyed attempting this project, although I didn't achieve as much as I had hoped, I ran into a few challenges beyond my expertise as I am not fully competent in ReactJS.
 Although It has given me a good insight and practice with ReactJS.

-I started this process by using the 'create-react-app' boilerplate.
-Then I Installed Tailwind CSS and its peer dependencies via npm, and ran the init command to generate both 'tailwind.config.js' and 'postcss.config.js'.
+I started this process by using the `create-react-app` boilerplate.
+Then I Installed Tailwind CSS and its peer dependencies via npm, and ran the init command to generate both `tailwind.config.js` and `postcss.config.js`.